presidential-innovation-fellows/worker-dol-gov/_profiles/officeworker.md

 equality-rights:
   - { text: "I was discriminated against and my employer does business with the federal government.", id: "ofccp-violation" }
   - { text: "I was discriminated against based on my race.", id: "race-discrimination-violation" }

-  - { text: "I am a woman being paid less than a man for the same work in the same workplace.", id: "equal-pay" }
+  - { text: "I was discriminated against based on my age.", id: "age-discrimination-violation" }

 safety-rights:
   - { text: "I am being kept from requesting an OSHA inspection, and speak to the inspector.", id: "inspector-safety-violation" }